 On March 4, 2024, a complaint was filed against the Company in the Superior Court of the State of Delaware by ANI Pharmaceuticals, Inc. seeking a declaratory judgment that an assignment and technology transfer agreement between the Company and ANI, dated November 15, 2010, obligates the Company to pay ANI a royalty on certain "net sales" of cretostimogene.
-The Company disputes the allegations raised in the case and intends to vigorously defend the matter.
+The Company disputes the allegations raised in the case and is vigorously defending the matter.